 After realizing I couldn’t afford an 914-6 (914-4s’ are just to slow in +- standard form) and realizing the market for BMWs was quite weak at that particular moment I sold myself to the Alfisti community 😉

 As usual the hunt for that one car began.
 Started to check German, Belgian, French and Dutch sites on a daily basis for good and “rust free” examples that would fit my budget.
 To be more precise I did not search for a really early example because of un-useful things like column shifters and mechanical clutches,… During a short trip to the Netherlands I realize that I had quite a task to find something that would fit my budget and was clean and tidy.
-Went to see 2 cars in one day, both were patched together or had badly repaired (or should I say hidden) rust,… So the search continued for some weeks until I found a neat example in Belgium.
-Very early 70s example, private seller, white, 2.0l engine conversion, some minor mods nothing fancy.
+So the search continued for some weeks until I found a fair example in Belgium.
+Very early 70s example, private seller, white, 2.0l engine conversion, some minor mods nothing fancy, some rust on lower doors, sills,… But nothing really bad.
 It was to expensive but I tried my luck anyway.

 Pics from the ad: